tingtingisgood/prometheus_install_scripts/README.md

 # prometheus_install_scripts
-This repo contains a list of scripts to install the tools used in demo.
+This repo contains a list of scripts to install the tools used in demo on ubuntu.